-Growing tomatoes yourself is an excellent way to start if you are new to vegetable gardening.
+Want to have great tasting tomatoes to eat?
+Then growing them yourself is the best way to achieve this, and once you have tried a homegrown tomato you will not want to go back to shop-bought again.
 This guide shows you step by step how to grow tomatoes; whether it is your first time trying, or if you have a large or small garden.
-It is entirely possible grow them both indoors and outside depending on your climate.
+It is entirely possible to grow them both indoors and outside depending on your climate.

 As previously stated tomatoes come from a sunny climate, so ideally choose a site with plenty of sunshine next to a wall and no excessive shading.
-Planting them next to a wall will give them the shelter from the wind that they need.
+Planting them next to a wall will provide them with shelter from the wind that they need.

 The one small downside to tomato cultivation is that they need a regular supply of water and the soil should never be let dry out but neither should the soil become saturated.
 When grown in containers they will require daily watering (twice a day in hot weather).
 They will also need a regular application of fertilizer, there are plenty of proprietary tomato fertilizers on the market, it is important that the instructions are followed carefully.

-As the plants grow they will start to produce shoots between the leaf and the stem, if you are growing cordon type tomatoes these shoots need to be remove so that the plant will generate good sized fruit, this is done by pinching the out with the thumb and finger as soon as they are seen and should be done every two to three days.
+As the plants grow they will start to produce shoots between the leaf and the stem, if you are growing cordon type tomatoes these shoots need to be removed so that the plant will generate good-sized fruit, this is done by pinching the out with the thumb and finger as soon as they are seen and should be done every two to three days.

 To pick your tomatoes sever the stalk just above what looks like a knuckle.
 This should be done when the fruits are nice and red but not overripe they should still be firm.